 6.2.2.2 Test applicability

-The requirements of this test apply to all types of NR UE release 15 and forward.
+The requirements of this test apply to all types of NR Power Class 1 UE release 15 and forward.

+The requirements of this test apply to all types of NR Power Class 2 and Power Class 4 UE release 15.

+The requirements of this test apply to all types of NR Power Class 3 UE release 15 and release 16 which doesn’t supports modifiedMPRbehaviour bit 0 capability (according to Annex P.1).

 6.2.2.3 Minimum conformance requirements